Website-Icon DED9

 }

-In the above program, it appears that “println” is executed 5 times in the finally block.
-But when running the program, the user notices that the finally block is called only 4 times.
+In the above program, it appears that “println” is executed five times in the finally block.
+However, when running the program, the user notices that the finally block is called only four times.

-In the fifth iteration, the exit function is called and finally it is never called for the fifth time.
+In the fifth iteration, the exit function is called and never called for the fifth time.

-This is because running the System.exit function stops all running threads, including the current stream.
-Even the finally block after try will not be executed by executing exit.
+This is because running the System.
+The exit function stops all running threads, including the current stream.
+Executing the exit will not perform the finally block after the Try.

 public class shutDownHooksDemo {